pierre-rouleau/pel/doc/pel-manual.rst

 Key Bindings Documentation
 --------------------------

-PEL comes with a set of tables listing and describing both the standard Emacs commands and key bindings for a given type of activity along with the extra commands provided by PEL.
+PEL comes with a set of tables listing and describing both the **standard GNU Emacs** commands and key bindings for a given type of activity along with the extra commands provided by PEL.
 These tables are inside PDF documents.
-See the `PDF Documentation`_ section for more info on why PDF files were used.
+See the `PDF Documentation`_ section for more info on why these are PDF files.
-The tables have a format that is something between a quick sheet format and a full blown manual.
+The format of these files makes them something between a set of quick-sheets and a full blown manual.

 Each PDF file holds a table that list commands related to a specific topic and